Germany says it will not back down on demand that Turkey free journalist

-BERLIN Germany again demanded that Turkey release jailed German-Turkish journalist Deniz Yucel, Deputy Foreign Minister Michael Roth has told Yucel's employer, Die Welt newspaper.
+BERLIN (Reuters) - Germany again demanded that Turkey release jailed German-Turkish journalist Deniz Yucel, Deputy Foreign Minister Michael Roth has told Yucel's employer, Die Welt newspaper.

 "We have repeatedly made our demands clear to the Turks, and we will not back down," Roth told the newspaper.
 "We expect the immediate release of Yucel from pretrial detention and a process that follows the rule of law."